ialbluwi/psut-data-structures/exercises/list_exercises.md

 Exercise 13
 ----------

-Implement the following member function of class `DLList`, which returns all the common values between the current doubly-linked list and the recived doubly-linked list.
+Implement the following member function of class `DLList`, which returns all the common values between the current doubly-linked list and the received doubly-linked list.
+The common values must be stored in the returned list in ascending order.

 ```cpp
 DLList find_common(const DLList& other) const;